Canada's Trudeau clings to power; must court left after losing popular vote

 This is unlikely to please the western provinces of Alberta and Saskatchewan, which cast out every Liberal legislator amid anger over what the energy industry sees as overly stringent environmental rules.

+Canada’s oil sands, home to the world’s third-largest crude reserves, lie entirely within Alberta.
+The energy sector accounts for 11% of Canadian GDP.

+“This truly is the worst possible outcome,” said Tim Pickering, chief executive of Auspice Capital Advisers, which manages a Canadian crude oil exchange-traded fund.
+“We have got a Liberal minority and the balance of power shifts to the NDP and the Greens, who are completely opposed to any progressive energy policies.”

-The most prominent victim was Public Safety Minister Ralph Goodale, one of Trudeau’s top cabinet members.
+The most prominent victim in the Liberals’ western losses was Public Safety Minister Ralph Goodale, one of Trudeau’s top cabinet members.

 Trudeau’s liberal image took a blow early in the campaign when photos emerged of him wearing blackface in the early 1990s and in 2001.

-He had already been wrestling with the fallout from accusations he pressured former Justice Minister Jody Wilson-Raybould to help shield engineering firm SNC-Lavalin Group Inc (SNC.TO) from corruption charges.
+He had already been wrestling with fallout from accusations he pressured former Justice Minister Jody Wilson-Raybould to help shield engineering firm SNC-Lavalin Group Inc (SNC.TO) from corruption charges.
 In August, a top watchdog said he had breached ethics rules.

 Wilson-Raybould, now an independent member of parliament, retained her seat on Monday, a feat in a country where nearly all legislators are backed by major parties.
-Former minister Jane Philpott, who also quit cabinet over the affair and ran as an independent, lost her Ontario riding.
+Former minister Jane Philpott, who also quit the cabinet over the affair and ran as an independent, lost her Ontario riding.

 Preliminary results gave the Liberals 33.1% of the popular vote, below the opposition Conservatives’ 34.4%.

-The election was a disappointment for Conservative leader Andrew Scheer, who had sought a majority.
-With nearly all votes counted on Tuesday morning his party was leading or elected in 121 ridings, up only 24 seats.
+With nearly all votes counted on Tuesday morning Scheer’s Conservatives were leading or elected in 121 ridings, up only 24 seats.

 Scheer said he would continue to lead the party, but the result looks set to reopen questions about his future.
 Even before the election, some in the party were speculating about a leadership challenge if he lost.